andersbandt/grow/README.md

 # grow
-Program files for a smart grow station controlled through Raspberry Pi
+Program files for a smart grow station controlled through Raspberry Pi, utilizing an Arduino for sensor inputs.